Tao people: Origin

 Tao ipanitika canoes at the Formosan Aboriginal Culture Village with moron-no-tatara ornaments at the bows and sterns.
 They are decorated with eye designs (mata-no-tatara) at both ends, and depictions of Magomaog, a legendary folk hero who taught boat-building to the Tao.

 The Tao people are Austronesians, like other Taiwanese indigenous peoples.
 However, it is still unknown how they settled Orchid Island and from where.
 Unlike other indigenous Taiwanese groups, they speak a Western Malayo-Polynesian language and are presumed to be more closely related to the ethnic groups of the Philippines, particularly the Ivatan people.
 A common theory tracing their ancestry posits that their ancestors left the Batanes Archipelago in the Philippines, and settled Orchid Island approximately 800 years ago.
 This reasoning is based primarily on the language similarities of the Ivatan and the Tao people.
 Also, it appears that these two groups traded goats, pigs, weapons, and gold until about 300 years ago due to continuous warfare.
+Tao oral history also narrates that their ancestors originated from the Ivatan people of the Batanes islands.

-A 2011 genetic study found that the Tao people are more genetically closely related to the other Taiwanese indigenous peoples in the Taiwanese mainland than to the Ivatan people of the Philippines.
+A 2011 genetic study, although not conclusive, found that the Tao people are more genetically closely related to the other Taiwanese indigenous peoples in the Taiwanese mainland than to the Ivatan people of the Philippines.
 However, the Tao and the Ivatan both speak closely related Western Malayo-Polynesian languages, and there is evidence of limited gene flow between the groups.
 The authors concluded that Orchid Island was settled independently from Taiwan during the early period of the Austronesian expansion (approximately 4000 BP), and not from the Batanes Islands as previously believed.
 Long-term trade contacts and limited intermarriage resulted in strong cultural and linguistic exchanges between the groups in subsequent millennia.

 In addition to the Tao people of Orchid Island, there is a growing population of ethnic Chinese/Han Taiwanese individuals.
 This adds approximately 1,000 people to the number of inhabitants on the island.